mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Betweenness Centrality

 The betweenness functions work very much like the degree function calls above.
 Betweenness centrality in igraph can be calculated for simple networks with and without isolates, directed networks, and weighted networks.
 In the case of weighted networks or similarity networks, the shortest paths between sets of nodes are calculated such that the path of greatest weight is taken at each juncture.
-You can normalize your results by using "normalize=TRUE" just like you could for degree.
-The "igraph::betweenness" function will automatically detect if a graph is directed or weighted and use the appropriate method but you can also specify a particular edge attribute to use for weight if you perhaps have more than one weighting scheme.
+You can normalize your results by using `normalize = TRUE` just like you could for degree.
+The `igraph::betweenness` function will automatically detect if a graph is directed or weighted and use the appropriate method but you can also specify a particular edge attribute to use for weight if you perhaps have more than one weighting scheme.

 ```r